akebu6/Android-Beginner-Projects/README.md

 2. Install it
 3. Download the JDK if you don't have one already installed

+## How to Contribute
+In order to start contributing to this repository, kindly read the **Contributing Guidelines** [here](https://github.com/akebu6/Android-Beginner-Projects/blob/main/.github/CONTRIBUTING.md)

 ## Projects Built Using Views

 <details>